SamMed05/c-cpp-notes/docs/cpp/Functions/passage-of-values.md

 returns the control back to the function that called it in the first place (so `main()` in our example).

-At this moment the program follows it regular course from the same point at which it was interrupted by the call to `area()`.
+At this moment the program follows its regular course from the same point at which it was interrupted by the call to `area()`.
 But additionally, because the return statement in our function `area()` specified a value, this value becomes the value of the function call.